-- Certificate III in Individual Support - Certificate III in Health Services Assistance - Certificate III in Information Technology - Certificate III in Screen and Media - Certificate II Construction students who have completed 10 days of structured workplace learning are eligible to apply for a 6-month Stackable VET course.
-Stackable VET courses aim to provide pre-vocational skills, work preparedness and the opportunity to try out different vocational areas.
-The two stackable VET courses offered at Salisbury High School include: - Advanced Brick and Block Stackable - Advanced Carpentry. - Cert II in Electrotechnology students are eligible to apply for the following 6-month Stackable VET course: - Advanced skills Program in Advanced Electrotechnology: Refrigeration, Air-conditioning, Data and Voice communications. - Cert II in Animal Care students are eligible to apply for the following 6-month Stackable VET course: - Advanced Animal Care Stackable I or II
+- Certificate III in Individual Support (Ageing) - Certificate III in Individual Support (Disability) - Certificate III in Health Services Assistance - Certificate III in Information Technology - Certificate III in Screen and Media

+If students have completed a Certificate II Construction and 10 days of workplace learning they are eligible for a 6-month Stackable VET course:

+- Advanced Brick and Block - Advanced Carpentry.

+If students have completed a Cert II in Electrotechnology they are eligible for a 6-month Stackable VET course:

+Advanced Skills Program in Advanced Electrotechnology: Refrigeration, Air-conditioning, Data and Voice communications.

+If students have completed a Cert II in Animal Care they are eligible for a 6-month Stackable VET course:

+o Advanced Animal Care Stackable I or II